Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 # Cloud-init Ready: Linux VM Deployment Kit on vSphere (English)

+## Overview

-This kit automates deployment of cloud-init-enabled Linux virtual machines on vSphere.
+This kit enables quick deployment of Linux VM from prepared VM Template on vSphere virtual machine environment, using cloud-init framework.
-The management side uses PowerShell / PowerCLI (Windows admin host is assumed).
 The workflow is split into four phases:

-**Phase 1:** Clone from VM Template
+- **Phase 1:** Create a clone from a VM Template
-**Phase 2:** Guest initialization on the clone
+- **Phase 2:** Prepare the clone to accept cloud-init
-**Phase 3:** Create and attach a cloud-init seed ISO, boot and let cloud-init run
+- **Phase 3:** Generate a cloud-init seed (user-data, meta-data, optional network-config), create an ISO (cidata), upload it to a datastore and attach it to the clone's CD drive, then boot the VM and wait for cloud-init to complete
-**Phase 4:** Cleanup — detach & remove seed ISO and disable cloud-init permanently

-This is the English version of the README.
-It follows the finalized Japanese draft and includes the operational guidance and cautions needed for public consumption.
+- **Phase 4:** Detach and remove the seed ISO from the datastore, then place /etc/cloud/cloud-init.disabled on the guest to prevent future automatic runs (can be selectively omitted)

+The main control program is a PowerShell script: `cloudinit-linux-vm-deploy.ps1`.
+The kit includes the `infra/` helper files to prepare base configuration of cloud-init to be cloned while keeping the template safe from accidental cloud-init execution.

 ---

 Table of contents
 - Overview
-- What this kit complements in cloud-init
+- Key Points — What This Kit Complements in Cloud-init
-- Key files
+- Key Files
-- Requirements and pre-setup (admin host and template VM)
+- Requirements and Pre-setup (admin host and template VM)
-- Quick start
+- Quick Start
-- Phases — When to run / When not to run (public-facing guidance)
-  - Phase 1..4 concise descriptions and cautions
+- Phases — What Does Each Step Perform?
-- Template infra: what is changed and why
+- Template Infra: What is Changed and Why
 - mkisofs / ISO creation notes
-- Operational recommendations
+- Operational Recommendations
 - Troubleshooting (common cases)
-- Logs & debugging
+- Logs & Debugging
 - License

 ---

-## Overview

-This kit automates the common workflow required to create cloud-init-driven VMs from a vSphere template:

-- **Phase 1:** Create a clone from a VM Template
-- **Phase 2:** Prepare the clone to accept cloud-init
-- **Phase 3:** Generate a cloud-init seed (user-data, meta-data, optional network-config), create an ISO (cidata), upload it to a datastore and attach it to the clone's CD drive, then boot the VM and wait for cloud-init to complete
-- **Phase 4:** Detach and remove the seed ISO from the datastore, then place /etc/cloud/cloud-init.disabled on the guest to prevent future automatic runs (can be selectively omitted)

-The main control program is `cloudinit-linux-vm-deploy.ps1` (PowerShell).
-The kit includes the `infra/` helper files to prepare base configuration of cloud-init to be cloned while keeping the template safe from accidental cloud-init execution.

----

-## What this kit complements in cloud-init (key points)
+## Key Points — What This Kit Complements in Cloud-init

-This kit is not intended to replace cloud-init but to complement operational gaps commonly found in real-world vSphere deployments:
+This kit assumes the intended lifecycle; **template** -> **new clone** -> **initialization** -> **personalization**.
+It is not intended to replace cloud-init but to complement operational gaps commonly found in real-world cloud-init driven vSphere deployments:

 - Filesystem expansion beyond root: kit-specific handling to reformat/resync swap devices and expand other filesystems (not just root)
 - NetworkManager adjustments for Ethernet connections (for example: enforce IPv6 disabled, ignore-auto-routes/ignore-auto-dns)